-Collecting and supplying information for producer's group and dairy farmers.
+Collecting and supplying and dairy farmers.

-SCM Department ensures the procurement of bulk drugs and
+SCM Department ensures the procurement of bulk drugs and raw materials is stable and of good quality

 Production and Distribution

 In the Food segment, based on our own strict regulations, we have set up a sanitary control system to ensure our products comply with the quality standards.
 Our distribution is designed to deliver room temperature, chilled and frozen products appropriately to the market.
 In the Pharmaceutical segment, we established a system in all domestic and overseas plants so that high quality products that meet all standards can be produced and manufactured consistently.